 “El Caganer” – the Defecator – Hides in Christmas Nativities Across Catalonia, Spain

 A couple of days after I wrote about “Caga Tio” – the traditional character made out of a rough-hewn log that is believed to “shit” presents in homes all over Catalonia, Spain on Christmas morning, I met up with my friend and fellow travel blogger, Isabel Romano in Barcelona.
-She and her significant other, Xavier, had read my post and decided I’d learned only part of the story, so after a Sunday morning breakfast of hot chocolate and churros, we were off to Cathedral Square to visit the city’s annual Christmas Market.
+She and her significant other, Xavier, had read my post and decided I’d learned only part of the story.
+So after a Sunday morning breakfast of hot chocolate and churros, we were off to Cathedral Square to visit the city’s annual Christmas Market, where I would learn about the unbelievably weird tradition of the “el caganer.”.

 “There is a Caganer hidden in every Belen,” she explained.
 “He wears the traditional Catalán hat called a barretina and is always displayed squatting with his pants around his ankles, defecating.”